postlight/headless-wp-starter/README.md

 > yarn run deploy
 ```

----

-### Common Errors
+### Troubleshooting Common Errors

-## `ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)`
+**`ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)`**

 If you receive this error, it likely means another version of MySQL, not the version that was installed by this script, is being referenced by the MySQL command.

 1. Open up your `.bash_profile`, and see if there is a reference to MySQL in your PATH or if MySQL is being exported as a function.
 Remove it.

 2. Repeat the installation process.
-If you still have errors, then look for -- and remove other versions of MySQL by following the "Remove MySQL" instructions at this link: [https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks](https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks)
+If you still have errors, then look for - and remove - other versions of MySQL by following [these "Remove MySQL" instructions](https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks).

+See anything else you'd like to add here?
+Please send a pull request!

+---

 Made with ❤️ by [Postlight](https://postlight.com).
 Happy coding!